Jonathon-Henry/secad-project/README.md

 # Appendix

-Include the content (in text) of the README.md file, database.sql and all source code of your PHP files (with the file name).
-If you organize your project in sub-folders, include the files in the sub folders as well.
+text of the code is located in their respective files in this folder.